 bCompileAPEX = false; bCompileICU = false; bBuildDeveloperTools = true; bCompileRecast = false; bCompileSpeedTree = false; bCompileForSize = true; bCompileCEF3 = false; bCompileFreeType = false; bIWYU = true; bUsesSlate = false; bCompileChaos = false; bUseChaos = false; bUseChaosChecked = false; bUseChaosMemoryTracking = false; bCompilePhysX = false; bCompileNvCloth = false; bCompileRecast = false; bCompileNavmeshSegmentLinks = false; bCompileNavmeshClusterLinks = false; bUseDebugLiveCodingConsole = false; bUseLoggingInShipping = false; bLoggingToMemoryEnabled = false; bUseLauncherChecks = false; bEnforceIWYU = true;

-At the end, you only need to rebuild the engine and your project for the target platform.
+At the end, you only need to rebuild the engine and your project for the target platform, and that’s all.